Illegal immigration: Illegal border crossing

 Immigrants from countries that do not have automatic visa agreements, or who would not otherwise qualify for a visa, often cross the borders illegally in some areas such as the Mexico–United States border, the Mona Channel between the Dominican Republic and Puerto Rico, the Strait of Gibraltar, Fuerteventura, and the Strait of Otranto.
 Because these methods are illegal, they are often dangerous.
-Would-be immigrants have been known to suffocate in shipping containers, boxcars, and trucks, sink in shipwrecks caused by unseaworthy vessels, die of dehydration or exposure during long walks without water.
-An official estimate puts the number of people who died in illegal crossings across the U.S.–Mexican border between 1998 and 2004 at 1,954 (see Migrant deaths along the Mexico–United States border).

-Human smuggling is the practice of intermediaries aiding undocumented immigrants in crossing over international borders for financial gain, often in large groups.
+Would-be immigrants have been known to suffocate in shipping containers, boxcars, and trucks, sink in shipwrecks caused by unseaworthy vessels, die of dehydration, or exposure during long walks without water.
+An official estimate puts the number of people who died in illegal crossings across the US–Mexican border between 1998 and 2004 at 1,954.
+Human smuggling is the practice of intermediaries aiding illegal immigrants in crossing over international borders for financial gain, often in large groups.
 Human smuggling differs from but is sometimes associated with human trafficking.
 A human smuggler will facilitate illegal entry into a country for a fee, but on arrival at their destination, the smuggled person is usually free.
 Trafficking involves a process of using physical force, fraud, or deception to obtain and transport people.

-Types of notorious human smugglers include Snakehead gangs present in mainland China (especially in Fujian) that smuggle laborers into Pacific Rim states (making Chinatowns frequent centers of illegal immigration) and "coyotes", who smuggle undocumented immigrants to the Southwestern United States and have been known to abuse or even kill their passengers.
+Types of notorious human smugglers include Snakehead gangs present in mainland China (especially in Fujian) that smuggle laborers into Pacific Rim states (making Chinatowns frequent centers of illegal immigration) and "coyotes", who smuggle illegal immigrants to the Southwestern United States and have been known to abuse or even kill their passengers.

 Overstaying visa

-Many undocumented immigrants are migrants who originally arrive in a country lawfully but overstay their authorized residence (overstaying a visa).
+Many illegal immigrants are migrants who originally arrive in a country lawfully but overstay their authorized residence (overstaying a visa).
 For example, most of the estimated 200,000 illegal immigrants in Canada (perhaps as high as 500,000) are refugee claimants whose refugee applications were rejected but who have not yet been expelled from the country.
 Another example is formed by children of foreigners born in countries observing jus soli ('right of territory'), such as was the case in France until 1994 and in Ireland until 2005.
 In these countries, it was possible to obtain French or Irish nationality (respectively) solely by being born in France before 1994 or in Ireland before 2005 (respectively).
 At present, a French born child of foreign parents does not automatically obtain French nationality until residency duration conditions are met.
 Since 1 January 2005, a child born in Ireland does not automatically acquire Irish nationality unless certain conditions are met.